AllyYL/casestudy/src/projects/bloom.md

     <li>Modal input flows (which broke interaction flow)
     <li>A final split-screen model: CUI on the left for intent-setting, GUI on the right for live previews, sliders, and asset libraries.
 </ul><br>
-We also embedded common setup actions (e.g. avatar presets, measurement tools) upfront in the flow—accessible from both sides.
+We also embedded common setup actions (e.g. avatar presets, measurement tools) upfront in the flow—accessible from both sides.<br><br>

 **Result**
 <br>